RobotnikAutomation/rbares_common/README.md

 ### rbares_control

-This package contains the launch and configuration files to spawn the joint controllers with the ROS controller_manager.
-Basic controllers are an ackermann_steering_controller and elevator_controller.
+This package contains the launch and configuration files to spawn the robot controllers with the ROS controller_manager.

 ### rbares_navigation